 We are also increasing our efforts to acquire new products.
-We acquired the Punctur-Guard® line of blood collection needles in 2002, invested in a company developing a new medical device in 2004 and increased our investment in this company in 2005, acquired Hospira's Salt Lake City, Utah manufacturing facility in May 2005 and entered into an agreement to produce critical care products for Hospira, and are continuing to seek other opportunities.
+We acquired the Punctur-Guard® line of blood collection needles in 2002, invested in a company developing a new medical device in 2004 and increased our investment in this company in 2005, acquired Hospira's Salt Lake City, Utah manufacturing facility in May 2005 and entered into an agreement to produce critical care products for Hospira.
+We are continuing to seek other opportunities.
 However, there is no assurance that we will be successful in finding acquisition opportunities, or in acquiring companies or products or that we will successfully integrate them into our existing business.

 Custom I.V. systems and new products will be of increasing importance to us in future years.
 We expect continued growth in our CLAVE products in the U.S., but at a slower percentage growth rate than prior to 2004 because further penetration of markets available to our existing customers in the U.S. becomes increasingly difficult.
-We also potentially face substantial increases in competition in our CLAVE business if we are unsuccessful in enforcing our intellectual property rights.
+We may also encounter substantial increases in competition in our CLAVE business if we are unsuccessful in enforcing our intellectual property rights.
 Growth for all of our products outside the U.S. could be substantial, although to date it has been relatively modest.
 Therefore, we are directing increasing product development, acquisition, sales and marketing efforts to custom I.V. systems and other products that lend themselves to customization and new products in the U.S. and international markets, and increasing our emphasis on markets outside the U.S.

-Our largest customer has been Hospira.
+Our largest customer is Hospira.
 Our relationship with Hospira has been and will continue to be of singular importance to our growth.
 In 2003, approximately 67% of our revenue was from sales to Hospira.
-While our sales to Hospira declined to approximately 53% of revenue in 2004, this percentage increased in 2005 to 73% and was 75% in the first quarter of 2006.
-We expect this percentage to remain significant in the future both as a result of increased sales of CLAVE products and I.V. sets to Hospira and as a result of the new MCDA with Hospira as described below.
+While our sales to Hospira declined to approximately 53% of revenue in 2004, this percentage increased in 2005 to 73% and was 77% in the first nine months of 2006.
+We expect this percentage to remain significant in the future both as a result of increased sales of CLAVE products and I.V. sets to Hospira and as a result of the new MCDA with Hospira described below.
 Hospira has a significant share of the I.V. set market in the U.S., and provides us access to that market.
-We expect that Hospira will be important to our growth for CLAVE, custom products, and our other products.